Gabriely-get/Gabriely-get/README.md

 ### About Me :
 - 🎓 Degree in systems analysis and development
-- 🌱  I’m 21 years old and currently learning about Spring Security and ReactJS.
+- 🌱  I’m 23 years old and currently learning about Azure Cloud.
-- 👩‍💻  Looking for an opportunity in the Backend or DevOps area.
+- 👩‍💻  DevOps and Cloud professional.
-- ❤️‍🩹 In my free time I like to cook, sleep and definitely write poems.
 - 🧘‍♀️ Salmo 125:1
 <br>